LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/Deno_Development.md

 ## <a id="project_structure"></a> Project Structure Overview

 This example project is a TypeScript console application that login to the RDP platform, then requests the Chain data and PermID information from the RDP Pricing-Chain and Symbology services respectively.
-The project source code are as follows:
+The project source code is as follows:

 * src/main.ts: The main console application class.
 * src/rdp_https.ts: The main RDP HTTP operations class.